LordMisfit/NR-IotDM/NRIOTDM-Readme.txt

   i.
 256 = (undefined at the current time)
   j.
 512 = Flags the monster an an "ELITE" monster.
 Read "ELITE Monsters" section above to learn more about their properties.
   k.
 1024 = When the enemy awakens, they will have a BOSS lifemeter appear on the screen showing their HP ratio[but only HP].
 This will disappear when the enemy dies or 3 other enemies with the flag awaken.
 "Boss" tagged monsters also give more EXP and RANK on death.
   l.
-2048 = (undefined at the current time)
+2048 = Special Monster-Unique Flag #1.
+            1. Marks LIZTROOP Pal 17, PIGCOP Pal 24, LIZMAN Pal 17, COMMANDER Pal 24, as their proper boss forms.
+If not given, they will be randomized as a different non-boss varient of their species at map load.
+Meant to prevent certain custom maps from accidentially spamming near-undefeatable boss versions of these guys.
+            2. For non-boss Palette monsters [and also BOSS1/2/3/4 Pal 3] from the get go, it will stop them from being affected by the enemy-randomization stuff regardless of the current settings.
   m.
-4096 = Special Flag #1.
-Works only on LIZTROOPs at the moment.
+4096 = Special Monster-Unique Flag #2.
+            1. Works only on LIZTROOPs at the moment.
 Setting this will cause them to wake up as suicide bombers immediately instead of waiting for their health to decline.
   n.
 8192 = Player/Ally NPC Ally [not yet coded]
   o.
 16384 = NaMa-Alligence Monster [not yet coded]
   p.
 32768 = ElMa-Alligence Monster [not yet coded]